apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

 bytes.
 The value should be between 16384 to 104857600 both inclusive (16 KB to 100 MB).
 The default value will be 4194304 (4 MB).

+`fs.azure.read.alwaysReadBufferSize`: Read request size configured by `fs.azure.read.request.size` will be honoured only when the reads done are in sequential pattern.
+When the read pattern is detected to be random, read size will be same as the buffer length provided by the calling process.
+This config when set to true will force random reads to also read in same request sizes as sequential reads.
+This is a means to have same read patterns as of ADLS Gen1, as it does not differentiate read patterns and always reads by the configured read request size.
+The default value for this config will be false, where reads for the provided buffer length is done when random read pattern is detected.

 `fs.azure.readaheadqueue.depth`: Sets the readahead queue depth in AbfsInputStream.
 In case the set value is negative the read ahead queue depth will be set as Runtime.getRuntime().availableProcessors().
 By default the value will be -1.
 To disable readaheads, set this value to 0.
 If your workload is doing only random reads (non-sequential) or you are seeing throttling, you may try setting this value to 0.

+`fs.azure.read.readahead.blocksize`: To set the read buffer size for the read aheads.
+Specify the value in bytes.
+The value should be between 16384 to 104857600 both inclusive (16 KB to 100 MB).
+The default value will be 4194304 (4 MB).

 To run under limited memory situations configure the following.
 Especially when there are too many writes from the same process.